wso2/docs-is/en/docs/admin-portal/applications/edit-spa.md

-# Configure a Single Page Application
+# Edit a Single Page Application

 ## General
 Common configuration for all application types.
 Can use fragments.